Architecture and Compilers

 program.
 Finally, as time permits, we will survey a few important concepts which inform the design

 of high-level languages both like and unlike Java.

-The "news" below (as well as assignments, etc.) are from older versions of the class;
+The “news” items below (as well as assignments, etc.) are mostly from older

 I will be leaving them intact for now as convenient references.
 I'll try to add updates